Consent Application Guidance

 • Presence of and potential for species protected by legislation.

 • Proposals to ensure compliance with the legislation on protected species including minimizing disturbance to the species and their locale.

 • Loss of habitat, particularly habitats included in Biodiversity Action Plans.

 • Proposals for the replacement of lost habitat.

 The consent of Natural England will be required if the proposals affect statutory protected sites.
 This may affect the time the Board requires to determine the application (see section 8 of this note).

-7. On receipt of your completed application form the proposed works will be reviewed by the Boards’ engineering section.
+7. On receipt of your completed application form (application not valid until payment received) the proposed works will be reviewed by the Boards’ engineering section.
 If it is determined that the proposed standard of construction does not meet the Board’s specification or the size of culvert is inadequate, the application form will be returned along with a note of the required specification or culvert size.

 8. The applicant of a consent is wholly responsible for the design and construction of the assets contained within the consent application.
 Whilst the Board undertakes a review of the applicant’s proposals, this does not imply any technical approval to the details contained in the application.

 9. Subject to receiving a valid application with all the required information and payment the Board will determine your application for Consent, in writing, within 2 months from the date of receipt of your completed and accepted as valid application.